TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 1/Judges 1.29.md

 ---

-And Ephraim drove not out the Canaanites that dwelt in Gezer; but the Canaanites dwelt in Gezer among them.
+Ephraim didn't drive out the Canaanites who lived in Gezer; but the Canaanites lived in Gezer among them.